mpritchardESTM/esteemedio.github.io/_posts/2020-09-30-why-demand-for-tech-talent-is-so-high.md

 ---
-date: 2020-09-30 15:03:37 +0000
+date: 2020-09-30T15:03:37.000+00:00
 author: kelton-reid
-categories:
+categories: []
-- Talent Sourcing
-- Hiring Strategy
 title: Why Demand for Tech Talent Is So High
-description: Demand for coders has skyrocketed in hot new tech fields like AI.
+description: Demand for developers has skyrocketed in hot new tech fields like AI.
   But tried-and-true job markets like mobile app development haven’t cooled off.
 image: "/uploads/pexels-marcus-aurelius-4064235.jpg"
 thumbnail: "/uploads/magnet-me-2_p0ygpwffs-unsplash.jpg"
 color_overlay: "#264083"